 SASLI 2021 to be offered remotely

 To maintain the safety and health of our faculty, staff, and students, we have decided to offer SASLI 2021 remotely.
-The exact breakdown of how classes will look (i.e. synchronous versus asynchronous hours) will come at a later date.
-All synchronous class time, however, will be held via blackboard or zoom, at the discretion of the instructor.
+SASLI 2021 will consist of four hours of synchronous class time per day.
+All synchronous hours will be held via blackboard or zoom, at the discretion of the instructor.

 Summer Language & Funding Info Session